 CPCR conducts a capacity building for child protection officers and practitioners from both state organizations and other NGOs.
 The training would allow them to understand the child protection operation.
 The trainees are invited to join ‘the Case Conference’ which allows them to understand how to design an appropriate rescue plan for child victims and how to summarize the case.

-The Resilience Unit provides a resilience program for child victims of violence and duty bearers.
+The Resilience Unit provides a resilience program for child victims of violence and their duty bearers.
 Programs of physical treatment therapy and mental treatment therapy – both single and group treatment therapy – are designed to comply with their pathopsychology.
-There are various treatment programs - such as medical treatment, child & family relationship building program, art therapy, drama therapy, EMDR therapy, Satir Transformational and Systemic Therapy.
+There are various treatment programs such as medical treatment, child & family relationship building program, art therapy, drama therapy, EMDR therapy, Satir Transformational and Systemic Therapy.
 Also, children would be promoted their child development while their duty bears would learn about child rearing and child safety.
-During resilience programs, CPCR continually does a home visitation to follow up, escorts cases to meet psychiatrists and evaluate cases.
+During resilience programs, CPCR continually does a home visitation to follow up, escort cases to meet psychiatrists and evaluate cases.

 This is another treatment program that the Resilience Unit is conducted for children by introducing the art therapy to build happiness and promote their self-esteem.
 The program is implemented at Sueksa Songkhro School, a boarding school for underprivileged students.
 It shows that these students left their houses and stay in new unacquainted environments.
 They may feel isolated, sad or lonely.
 In some cases, they choose a wrong path.
 They are drug addicted and believe that this would be the only to help them.
 Therefore, ‘Art Builds Happiness’ would be a program that helps students to find themselves and build their own capacity.
 The pure art from what they have created would reflect their true emotions, feelings and desires.